Client: Arlington County

 Native redbud trees inspire this work.
 The heart-shaped leaf patterns and their seed pods add form and texture to concrete MSE walls at two city entryway bridges: Courthouse Road and 10th Street.
 Bridge spans are enhanced with laser-cut leaf patterned grills fabricated in weathering steel.
 These are LED back illuminated with programmable color, reflecting sky tones, transitioning hues over a fifteen-minute loop, to provide interest, movement and memorable landmarks at the entries to Arlington.

-The goals for this project are to mark the city entryways for Arlington, promoting sense of place, beauty and ease of the driving experience along Arlington Boulevard.
-This is one of the first Public Art Projects commissioned for infrastructure in Arlington County.
+The goal of this project was to mark the city entryways for Arlington, promoting sense of place, beauty and ease of the driving experience along Arlington Blvd.
+This is one of the first projects commissioned for infrastructure in Arlington County.
 It is a model project for future development, incorporating civic identity, native landscape and LED lighting, seamlessly integrated into the structure and site.
 The work is influenced by neighboring Washington DC, with its classical sculptures and buildings.
-While we wanted to reference these influences at the site, it is our intention to update the aesthetics, reflecting culture now.
+While we wanted to reference these influences, it was our intention to update the aesthetics, reflecting culture now.
 We have done this by using technology to create compelling contemporary aesthetics, using the CNC router, laser cutting and programmable LED lighting.
 A colleague commented that the illuminated grills are reminiscent of Tiffany glass.
 This is exactly the response we hoped would happen.
-An Arlington resident commented: Ms. Scuri – Your work in Arlington is beautiful.
-Thank you.
-It's a soothing tonic in what can only otherwise be called a grueling and thankless commute home-until now.
-It just made me smile when I saw it.
-This is what public art should do.” – Arlington Citizen See: http://www.arlnow.com/2014/10/27/art-installation-lights-up-route-50/
+An Arlington resident commented: